Cane Hill Hospital - London

 Viewed from the footpath it still seems incredibly forbidding - yet once inside all unease vanishes.
 Many asylums have a post-apocalyptic aura - wastelands burdened with signifiers of death and illness – and yet Cane Hill seemed different.
 Everywhere there were traces of pain and suffering, but the mood was still one of gentle decline.
 Perhaps it was simply that many of the fixtures and fittings were so antiquated – but the overwhelming feeling was simply of a building whose life had run its course.

 Arson, too, is sadly a common occurrence – and yet at times I found myself thankful for some of the views it afforded me (inching down blackened corridors before emerging into an almost celestial light).
 In Vincent Vanburgh, for instance, a fire has caused the building’s entire mid-section to collapse.
 Light now streams in from three floors, granting an astonishing cross-section of its many cells and days rooms.
-Floors buckled and bowed, doors charred and fragile - and yet the whole area resembles a firebombed cathedral.
+Floors buckled and bowed, doors charred and fragile - and yet the whole area is like a firebombed cathedral.

 It is only such, of course, because firemen prevented the rest of the hospital from becoming an inferno - but it is still impossible to deny its splendour, or to deny the creative power of destruction.
 Indeed, the entire area provokes such awe, it seems hypocritical to condemn those responsible.